-Cracked windshields, obstructed windshields, windshield replacement and other laws and regulations are different for every state.
+Cracked windshields, impaired view, windshield replacements, and other rules and regulations are different in every state.
 Cracked windshield laws in California prohibit driving vehicles where driver’s view of the road is obstructed.

 Can I drive with a cracked windshield in California?

-California laws prohibit drivers from operating vehicles with obstructed view of the road.
-There are no further details about the size of windshield cracks or chips, therefore it is up to police officers to determine if your view is impaired.
+California laws do not allow driving a vehicle with obstructed view of the road.
+There are no further details about the size of windshield cracks or chips.
+This means it is up to police officers to determine if your view is impaired.

 Other laws and regulations:

-- Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs should restore vehicle to its original state.
+- Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs done to glass should restore vehicle to its original state.

 - Windshield wipers: Vehicles must be equipped with windshield wipers in good working conditions.
 Cracks which prevent wipers from operating correctly may be illegal.

-California drivers who receive a cracked windshield ticket must fix the cracks within 48 hours and provide proof.
+California drivers who receive a cracked windshield ticket will be required to fix the cracks within 48 hours, and provide proof of repairs.

 Federal cracked windshield regulations